AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md

 [Design a conversation](/help/marketo/product-docs/demand-generation/dynamic-chat/automated-chat/conversational-flow-overview.md){target="_blank"} that can be triggered by a visitor based on an action you designate (e.g., filling out a form, clicking a link, etc.).

-## FAQ {#faq}

-**Can I install Dynamic Chat anywhere on my company website or does it only work on Marketo landing pages?**

-The Dynamic Chat JavaScript snippet can be installed on any website as well as Marketo landing pages.

-**How long is data stored for reporting?**

-90 days.

-**Does Dynamic Chat support any languages besides English?**

-Yes.
-Dynamic Chat supports the following languages: French, German, Japanese, Spanish, Italian, Brazilian Portuguese, Korean, Simplified Chinese, and Traditional Chinese.
-Learn more in the [section below](#changing-the-language).

-**Do you support AI/NLP functionality?**

-We do not support AI/NLP functionality.

-**How can I target anonymous people?**

-In your dialogue, you would need to use the _Person Email is Empty_ attribute.

 ## Changing the Language {#changing-the-language}

 Follow these steps to change your Dynamic Chat language.